Farmers Swapping Out Cows for Industrial Hemp?

 Expectations of the young industry in the United States got a boost when a decades-old federal ban on growing hemp was lifted in last year’s farm bill.
 Limited cultivation had already started, after a 2014 federal policy change cracked the door open for some states to begin working with the crop—which can be used for food, fiber and, popularly, the compound cannabidiol, or CBD—on an experimental level.
 Some forecasts say the nation’s hemp industry, which was estimated at $800 million last year, could skyrocket to $20 billion by 2022.
 Now, more states are opening up to the crop—at least 41 have created some kind of hemp program—and many are expecting it will infuse fresh vitality into the agricultural sector.

 Farmers may not be the snazziest dressers, but they still understand trends.
 American farmers are seeing the trend of the CBD market and recognize they don’t want to be left behind.
 Variables out of the farmers' control can either drive up the cost of farming traditional crops or depress the prices of those crops to the point where farmers must either supplement or change direction completely.
-With the CBD market poised to climb to $22 billion in the near future, it makes sense that farmers are positioning themselves to provide the raw materials that will help drive the market.
+With the CBD market poised to climb to over $22 million in the near future, it makes sense that farmers are positioning themselves to provide the raw materials that will help drive the market.

 Some people are trying topical creams while others are taking a sublingual CBD oil.
 No matter what product you choose, remember to look for products that are third-party tested so you know what you’re getting.
 Sugar and Kush only use hemp grown by farmers that adhere to strict USDA standards and are third-party tested so there is no question regarding the purity of the product.